Hampi, the city of ruins! Some say, Hampi is a magical land with all its ruins from the bygone era.

 How to get the most out from your stay at Heritage Resort Hampi

 Hampi is one of the most historically important places in India and personally I believe the ruins of Hampi need to be explored by walking and hiking.
-The best time to do that would be in the morning before the sun is in its full power.
+The best time to do that would be in the morning before the sun is in its full power for obvious reasons.

 In the morning